developedbyrk/codebyrk/README.md

-# codebyrk
-SCSS Utility Mixins and Layout Snippets
+# SCSS Utility Mixins and Layout Snippets

 This repository contains a collection of SCSS mixins and utility functions for handling breakpoints, generating utility classes, and simplifying layout styling.
 These snippets help maintain a modular, reusable, and scalable SCSS codebase.